-Liverpool and the people who live and work in Liverpool have been given a once in a 5 mins Liverpool and the people who live and work in Liverpool have been given a once in a lifetime apportunity to make a difference.
-In 2009 the city will be European Capital of lifetime opportunity to make a difference.
+Agenda Introduction and Overview - Why are we here?
+15 mins Liverpool and the people who live and work in Liverpool have been given a once in a lifetime opportunity to make a difference.
 In 2008 the city will be European Capital of Culture.
 As a result of this we can expect, a calendar of fantastic events an extra 1.7 million visitors and lots more.
 Everyone in this room is especially important as you are in effect the public face of the city, working as you do in the customer service industries.
 You are receiving this training as part of the 08 Welcome initiative.
 08 Welcome is concerned with the experience that people have of the city.
 After all visitors might come once to check out 2008, the shops etc. But they will only return if they have a positive experience of the city.
 In the workshop today we will be looking at how you contribute to this positive experience.
-In the workshop loddy we will be looking at now you contribute to this positive experience.
-What I love about Liverpool: Just what is so great about the city that we live and/or work 30 0 mins in?
-Everyone will contribute in this session as we build up a picture of all the different things that are so great about Liverpool.
-0 mins city bid, what we can expect to happen and what the benefits will be.
-Donals 45 F!
-5 mins hr 30 \boldsymbol{j} nins 2008 as it essential in creating a positive experience of the city.
+What I love about Liverpool: Just what is so great about the city that we live and/or work 30 mins in?
+Everyone will contribute in this session as we build up a picture of al the different things that are so great about Liverpool.
+Capital of Culture 2008- In this session you will be given more information about why the 30 mins city bid, what we can expect to happen and what the benefits will be.
+Break 15 mins Doing What You Mean - communication skills - - How do communication skills support 1hr 30 the delivery of Customer Service?
+Good Customer Service will be key to the success of mins 2008 as it essential in creating a positive experience of the city.
 In this interactive session we will get a taster of one of the core skills that underpins all service - communication.
-What will you do?- - This session will sum up everything we've talked about/done and will 40 0 mins give you an opportunity to practice some of the skills and behaviours we have covered.
-Total Running Time 3h hrs 40 m m nins
+What will you do?- - This session will sum up everything we've talked about/done and will 40 mins give you an opportunity to practice some of the skills and behaviours we have covered.
+Total Running Time 3hrs 40 J mins